ChiefzReloaded/mtk6589_bootable_recovery/README.md

-CWM Based Recovery modded for MTK devices.
+My modded version of CWM Recovery for phones with MTK CPU.
+Use it with CM-10.1 building environment.

-Update to version 6.0.4.4
+Enjoy!